 What should you do if you smell a dead squirrel?
 If you can find out where the smell is coming from, protect yourself appropriately with gloves and a mask and safely dispose of it yourself.
 If you can’t find it you’ll need to have experts inspect and trace its tracks from the entry point to its resting place in order to find and remove it.

-The longer squirrels live in your attic or walls, the longer their going to leave behind their trails of feces and urine.
-In larger homes and mansions, a family of squirrels can go unnoticed and unheard of for years and when the damage is finally realized could cost the home owner a lot of money.
+The longer squirrels live in your attic or walls, the longer they're going to leave behind their trails of feces and urine.
+In larger homes and mansions, a family of squirrels can go unnoticed and unheard of for years and when the damage is finally realized could cost the homeowner a lot of money.

 This waste buildup by squirrels and other wildlife will eventually have to go somewhere and it’s going to be in the home.
 When it does, the insulation and wood needs to be replaced and the entire area that’s affected needs to be cleaned and decontaminated.